overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

   - "Kotlin"
   - "Arrow"
 description: "Top-up with Ad-hoc Polymorphism"
-keyTakeaways:
-  - Create magic by the hot combination of Spring Boot + Kotlin + Arrow library.
-  - The _Why, How & What_ of Monomorphic vs. Polymorphic code.
-  - Agile **B2C product development** teams, both in enterprises and startups, can learn ways to accelerate their feature development cycle, by converting large & common & well-tested features among heterogeneous services into reusable code templates using **Ad-hoc Polymorphism**[$_{[5]}$](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism), and how is it profitable and reduces the maintenance overhead of rewriting the same business logic across heterogeneous services and service migrations.
 largeAbstract: The trend in the B2C world is to chop the use-cases with varied traffic-needs into _Microservices/Macroservices_ managed by independent Scrum teams.
 These teams develop using Heterogeneous frameworks and tech-stacks (blocking/reactive), as per the traffic needs of their services.
 Despite being heterogenous, these services have many commonalities in their Domain logic, ranging from small features such as Authentication, Logging, to large features such as Request-Validation, Idempotency, External-Integrations.
 But the code for these features can't be shared/reused due to paradigm contrast.
 This leads to scrum teams duplicating the same logic in all the services.
 Or, if a service is migrated to a different paradigm to scale better for increasing traffic, it needs to be entirely rewritten.
 Let’s see (with a hands-on demo), how to make such common logic reusable/sharable, turning the Monomorphic code into Polymorphic **Templates**, using open-source technologies, which enables scrum teams to share well-tested small & large features across their services.
 ---